Bookmark us Subscribe Already a member? -> Sign in

 If your soil is chalky, correect this by adding some acidy components like compost for instance.

-You will be able to harvest some the first year, but the second year is when it will really let you see what it can do.
+You should not harvest any the first year, but the second year is when it will really let you see what it can do.

 You should easily get three harvests per year...and a fourth one if it's a good season.

 Wow I never thought of Comfrey as fertilizer.
-Cool One is relaly never too old to learn something new.
+8) One is relaly never too old to learn something new.

 Sjoerd this is rather exciting.
 I have new respect for Comfrey.